AngellusMortis/cc-updater/README.md

 You can optionally add `@{ref}` after the repo to pull a specific git ref (branch, tag or sha).

+You can find Github repos using `cc-updater` at by [searching Github](https://github.com/search?q=topic%3Acc-updater-package)

 ## Making New Repos

 Go to the [template repo](https://github.com/AngellusMortis/cc-updater-template) and click "Use this template" and create a public repository (private repos are not supported).
 Add your files the `src` directory and commit/push them.
 Github Actions will automatically generate a `src/manifest.json` whenever you commit to the default branch.
 After the `manifest.json` is made, you can use `ghuconf` to add the repo to your computer.